jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** Environmental readings (temp, RH, GPP) logged in Step 2, no photos **Insurance Risk:** Cannot prove ambient conditions, insurance disputes drying timeline **Question for You:** Should we photograph environmental readings?
-- [ ] YES - Photo of hygrometer/meter showing temp, RH, GPP
+- [ ] YES - Photo of hygrometer/meter showing temp, RH, GPP - THIS IS A MUST.
+IT MUST BE ONCE PER CHAMBER PER VISIT
 - [ ] NO - Logged numbers are sufficient
 - [ ] CONDITIONAL - Only on Day 1 and final visit